Lynx: Profile and Information

 Lifespan

-The lifespan of wild species of lynx is usually between 12 to 17 years while captured lynx lives up to 20 to 33 years.
+The lifespan of wild lynx species is usually between 12 to 17 years, while captured lynx live up to 20 to 33 years.

 Reproduction

-The mating period of lynx occur early in the spring or late winter, and then after two months, the female lynx gives birth to a litter of one to four kittens.
+The mating period of lynx occurs early in the spring or late winter, and then after two months, the female lynx gives birth to a litter of one to four kittens.

 Leave a Reply